FlawlessNa/Legends/README.md

 - [ ] Looks like there's an existing bug between window switching and key releases
 - [ ] For keys dependent on keyboard layout, such as "'", this can cause issues as the key doesn't do what it is intended to do in case of wrong layout
   - This is because the _keyboard_layout_handle is decorated with lru_cache
-  - Can remove decorator, but function is somewhat slower (it is extremely minimal though)
+  - Can remove decorator, but function is somewhat slower (it is minimal though)
   - Still, it doesn't solve issue because if layout is wrong, the "'" should become "è" (as an example) and configs are therefore wrong in such a case
 - [ ] Movement_mechanics (original system):
   - Try adding back left and right nodes as part of the jump trajectory connections